Mex777/BCC/README.md

 User stories are ordered by priority, the lower the number, the higher the priority.

 ## Design
-Created multiple diagrams to showcase our project
+Created multiple diagrams to showcase our project, both UML and C4.

 ### System Context Diagram
 ![System Context Diagram](/Resources/SystemContextDiagram.png)